CZ-NIC/knot-resolver/modules/graphite/README.rst

 Only the ``host`` parameter is mandatory.

-.. warning:: It uses UDP so it doesn't guarantee the delivery, make sure the target server supports UDP.
+.. info:: By default the module uses UDP so it doesn't guarantee the delivery, set ``tcp = true`` to enable Graphite over TCP.
+If the TCP consumer goes down or the connection with Graphite is lost, resolver will periodically attempt to reconnect with it.

 .. code-block:: lua